 Launceston Tramway Museum

 Launceston Tramway Museum has a collection of trams that operated on the former Launceston tramway network, as well as historical exhibits from the tramway era.
-The museum is open daily except for public holidays during summer, and on weekends at other times.
-Tram rides operate from Wednesday to Sunday.
+The museum and tram rides are available from Tuesday to Sunday.
 The museum is adjacent to the Queen Victoria Museum & Art Gallery.
 Launceston is approximately 200 km north of Hobart.

 Queen Victoria Museum & Art Gallery